School resource officer: Canada

 Like the United States, many secondary schools in Canada have hired security personnel to enhance the safety of staff and students.
+Major cities such as Calgary, Edmonton, Regina, Vancouver and Winnipeg maintain their SRO programs offered by their local city police, alongside small rural towns mainly in the provinces of West Canada with their programs offered by the Royal Canadian Mounted Police due to its rural nature.
+The SRO program in Vancouver is styled as the School Liaison Officer (SLO) Program.
+The City of Surrey also maintains its own SRO program, however like small rural towns is offered by the RCMP as it is its primary law enforcement agency in the city.
+This is set to change when the Surrey Police Service is fully implemented in November 2024, replacing the currently existing RCMP detachment in Surrey.

-School systems, such as in Toronto and Vancouver, have engaged armed police officers to be in the school throughout the day.
-In 2008, the Toronto District School Board (TDSB) and the Toronto Catholic District School Board (TCDSB), in collaboration with the Toronto Police Service, implemented the SRO Program by permanently placing armed, uniformed police officers in secondary schools.
-However, in November 2017 the TDSB voted to eliminate the district's SRO program.
-In April 2021, the Vancouver School Board also voted to end the program, effective June 2021.
+A SRO program used to exist in the city of Toronto.
+The Toronto SRO program was set up in 2008, with the Toronto District School Board (TDSB) and the Toronto Catholic District School Board (TCDSB), in collaboration with the Toronto Police Service.
+The SRO Program was implemented by permanently placing armed, uniformed police officers in secondary schools.
+This program was later terminated in November 2017 by the school board.

+The Ottawa Police Service and Peel Regional Police's SRO programs were also terminated by their respective school board in 2021 and in 2020 amidst the anti-police movement in the United States and Canada.
+Edmonton and Vancouver also had their SRO programs similarly terminated, but were later brought back citing the importance of these officers for the safety of students.

 Purpose

 Different governments, school districts, and professional agencies have varied descriptions for the purpose of SROs.
 The National Association for School Resource Officers details the SRO's role as threefold: 1) as an educator, 2) as an informal counselor or mentor and 3) as a law enforcement officer.
 The United States Department of Justice includes the three prongs, and adds 4) an emergency manager or planner for a school or district.
-Johns Hopkins University's Center for Technology in Education aggregated SROs' job descriptions across the country and identified seven comprehensive purposes for an SRO, including 1) provide law enforcement and investigation, 2) develop crime prevention programs, 3) training and securing school personnel, 4) establish a working relationship with school and students, 5) develop classes related to position, 6) assist students in conflict resolution, and 7) be a positive role model.
+Johns Hopkins University's Center for Technology in Education aggregated SROs' job descriptions across the country and identified seven comprehensive purposes for an SRO, including 1) provide law enforcement and investigation, 2) develop crime prevention programs, 3) training and securing school personnel, 4) establish a working relationship with school and students, 5) develop classes related to the position, 6) assist students in conflict resolution, and 7) be a positive role model.

 In addition, SROs' are managed by different institutions depending on their location.
 At school, most SROs are treated as staff and report to the principal or other school administrators.
 When not at school, they are often managed by a law enforcement agency.

 Crime prevention

-Crime prevention is as a major component of being an SRO.
-National Association of School Psychologists contend that properly trained SROs trained in threat assessment play a key role in a school's comprehensive safety planning and implementation.
+Crime prevention is a major component of being an SRO.
+National Association of School Psychologists contends that properly trained SROs trained in threat assessment play a key role in a school's comprehensive safety planning and implementation.